shankulk/pokedex/README.md

 - Then build application's runnable jar to be packaged in the docker image by running `./gradlew clean build`
 - Build the docker image by running `docker build -t shankulk/pokedex .`
 - Now run this docker image `docker run -d -p 8080:8080 shankulk/pokedex:latest`
+- If gradle builds don't work for any reason, just pull the latest docker image from [docker hub](https://hub.docker.com/repository/docker/shankulk/pokedex) and then run it.

 ### Available API Endpoints:
 1. `http://localhost:8080/pokemon/{pokemon_name}`